Mt. Fuji & Fuji Five Lakes Itinerary

 Stay At A Luxury Onsen Ryokan

 Other than seeing Mount Fuji up close, staying at a luxury onsen ryokan to relax and dine is one of the most popular reasons to visit Fuji.
 When looking for a luxury ryokan for your Fuji Five Lakes itinerary there are a few factors to consider but two of the most important are the location and view.
-A number of ryokans in the Fuji Five Lakes area offer a view of Mt.
+Many ryokans in the Fuji Five Lakes area offer a view of Mt.
 Fuji or one of the lakes from your room.

-Since you’re going to be splurging anyway, make sure you have that extra ambiance.
+Since you might splurge for a luxury ryokan anyway, make sure you have that extra ambiance.
 A lot of ryokan also have private onsen in some rooms, or private onsen available by reservation.
-As I mentioned above, Konansou was the luxury ryokan we stayed at during our time in Fuji that offered a number of options for guests.
 Regardless of where you decide to stay, make sure it ticks all your boxes!

 Look For A Luxury Ryokan in Fuji